operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

       ```
        This will create a PR against `operator-framework/api:master` from a new branch `api-b548a7-1605884019`.

   - pull\_upstream.sh: When run, this pulls all changes from an upstream repository.
 The specific subtree meant to be pulled can be provided as an argument, along with an upstream branch to pull from.
 The changes will be merged to a new local branch from which a PR will be opened to downstream/master.
-If no arguments are passed, the script will sync all the vendored repositories in the `staging` directory
+If no arguments are passed, the script will sync all the vendored repositories in the `staging` directory.
     ```
     $ ./scripts/pull_upstream.sh api
     ```
     During the upstream merge process, any conflicts will require human intervention to resolve.
   - manifests:

 ### Downstreaming
-1. Change PRs merge to upstream/master
+1. Change PRs merge to upstream/master.
-2. Upstream sync run manually for the vendored subtrees.
-This will create a PR against downstream/master.
-Except when downstream/master is closed for development, sync will be run daily to decrease the changes being merged at once.
+2. The upstream sync runs manually for the vendored subtrees.
+This will create a PR against downstream/master except when downstream/master is closed for development, sync will be run daily to decrease the changes being merged at once.
   ```
   $ ./scripts/pull_upstream.sh
   ```